divio/divio-cloud-docs/background/multisite-projects.rst

 * our fully-supported Django Multisite+ addon, available for qualifying projects only
 * a DIY implementation via the `django CMS Multisite package <https://pypi.org/project/djangocms-multisite/>`_

+Multi-site functionality is available only for Business plan projects that meet certain criteria.
+Please contact Divio support for more details.

 Fully supported Django Multisite+ option
 ----------------------------------------

 This is the easiest way to set up multi-site projects on Divio Cloud.
-Note that not all projects will qualify for this option; it's available only for Business plan projects that meet certain criteria.
-Please contact Divio support for more details.

 We will install and configure Django Multisite+.